domvwt/msc-thesis/thesis/thesis-processed.md

 Each model is trained for a maximum of 2000 epochs, with an early stopping callback used to terminate trials that do not improve for 200 consecutive epochs.
 Thirty trials are performed for each model.
-The search spaces used for each model are provided in the appendix tables {@tbl:graphsage-search-space} and {@tbl:graph-conv-search-space}.
+Both GNN models share the same search spaces, the parameters of the space are provided in the appendix tables {@tbl:gnn-search-space-cont} and {@tbl:gnn-search-space-cat}.

-### Hyperparameter Tuning
+#### Hyperparameter Tuning

 Parameters for dropout and weight decay are also tuned using Optuna.
 These trials take place after the architecture search, in order to limit